 A Few of the high profile Corporate Clients we work with regularly.

-Our jacket potato carts are available to hire throughout the FULL U.K. and Europe.
-Including the North East, The Midlands, London, Scotland, Lancashire and Yorkshire, and they are perfect for military balls, corporate events, college balls, weddings, parties, university balls, company fundays, barmitzvahs, bat mitzvahs and any other type of public or private event.
+UK’s Premier Traditional jacket potato carts are available to hire throughout the FULL U.K. and Europe.
+Including the North East, The Midlands, London, Scotland, Lancashire and Yorkshire, and they are perfect for military balls, corporate events, college balls, weddings, parties, university balls, company fundays, barmitzvahs, bat mitzvahs and any other type of public or private event catered for.

 History Of The Potato.